csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Revesz [2002] provides textbook coverage of the area of constraint databases; temporal intervals and spatial regions can be thought of as special cases of constraints.

 Samet [1995a] describes research issues in multimedia databases.
 Indexing of multimedia data is discussed in Faloutsos and Lin [1995].

-Dashti et al. [2003] provides a textbook description of streaming media server design, including extensive coverage of data organization on disk subsystems.
-Video servers are discussed in Anderson et al. [1992], Rangan et al. [1992], Ozden et al. [1994], Freedman and DeWitt [1995], and Ozden et al. [1996b].
+Dashti et al. [2003] provides a textbook description of streaming media server design, including extensive coverage of data organization on disk subsystems.Video servers are discussed in Anderson et al. [1992], Rangan et al. [1992], Ozden et al. [1994], Freedman and DeWitt [1995], and Ozden et al. [1996b].
 Fault tolerance is discussed in Berson et al. [1995] and Ozden et al. [1996a].

 Information management in systems that include mobile computers is studied in Alonso and Korth [1993] and Imielinski and Badrinath [1994].
-Imielinski and
-Korth [1996] presents an introduction to mobile computing and a collection of research papers on the subject.
+Imielinski and Korth [1996] presents an introduction to mobile computing and a collection of research papers on the subject.

 The version-vector scheme for detecting inconsistency in distributed file systems is described by Popek et al. [1981] and Parker et al. [1983].